by Dr. C.H. Weaver M.D. updated 7/2021

 - Fine needle aspiration—An even thinner needle than the needle used for a core needle biopsy is used in this procedure.
 The needle removes a few cells from the suspicious area.

 - Vacuum-assisted biopsy—This procedure can remove cores of tissue by using a thicker, hollow needle and a vacuum-assisted probe.
 If your doctor cannot feel the abnormal area, ultrasound imaging as well as stereotactic mammography can be used to guide the needle.

 The most common type of surgical biopsy is an excisional biopsy.
 This involves the removal of the entire breast lump as well as some surrounding normal tissue.
 Though more invasive than needle biopsy, excisional biopsy is the most accurate way to diagnose breast cancer.
 As well, because the entire tumor is removed, this procedure may be the only surgery needed to both diagnose and treat breast cancer.
 Surgical biopsies can be done in the hospital or in the outpatient setting, and anesthesia is used.

-What are the advantages and disadvantages of both needle and surgical biopsies?
+Advantages and disadvantages of needle and surgical biopsies?